-Together with other groups, we developed the European Chicken Commitment to help the 7.2 billion chickens that are fattened and slaughtered in Europe every year.
-Despite the increasing popularity of vegetarian and vegan diets, combined with the intention of many people to reduce their meat consumption, this figure has remained relatively constant (in 2010, for example, the figure was 591 million).
-Since there is little prospect of significantly reducing the number of broiler chickens through campaigns designed to persuade consumers to change their behaviours, we see it as our duty to reduce the suffering of these animals as far as we possibly can.
+Together with other groups, we developed the European Chicken Commitment to help the 8.3 billion chickens that are fattened and slaughtered in Europe every year.
+Despite the increasing popularity of vegetarian and vegan diets, combined with the intention of many people to reduce their meat consumption, this figure is only slowly decreasing.
+Since there is little prospect of significantly reducing the number of broiler chickens through campaigns designed to persuade consumers to change their behaviors, we see it as our duty to reduce the suffering of these animals as far as we possibly can.
 This is why we developed the European Chicken Commitment together with animal welfare and animal rights organisations from all over Europe.
 Today, 37 organizations are involved in the initiative.
 Together we approach food companies to persuade them to meet the criteria of the Commitment.
 These criteria aim to address the areas that contribute most significantly to the enormous suffering in the poultry fattening industry and outline a series of demands on companies in the food industry.

 The European Chicken Commitment in detail

 The criteria defined in the European Chicken Commitment are considerably more stringent than those required by animal welfare law and also the standards of the wide-spread German »Initiative Tierwohl« (Animal Welfare Initiative), according to which a proportion of the meat sold in supermarkets and discounter chains is sold.
 The table below highlights the main differences:

 |Standard in Germany||»Initiative Tierwohl«||European Chicken Commitment|